lach0192/dbCRUD/README.md

 # dbCRUD
-Simple Database App with CRUD using PHP/SQL
+Simple Database App with CRUD using PDO (PHP/SQL)